 Customer service is a vital component of any plan for business success.
 For software companies, that service must include competent software support as well.
-If you’re the owner of a software firm, however, it can be difficult to decide which path your company should take to provide that assistance.
-Do you create an in-house support team, hire an external firm to carry out the work or set up an offshore software support team?
+Do you create an in-house support team, hire an external firm or set up an offshore software support team?
 Each approach comes with its own set of challenges, so it’s important to understand the pros and cons of each to help you decide which route is best for your company.

 Why Provide Software Support?

 As you consider your best options for creating a software support team, you should think about why you’re providing assistance in the first place.
 Ultimately there’s only one real reason to provide support: your customers expect it.

 The fact is that they are going to have questions about your product and they will expect you to provide the answers they need quickly and proficiently.
 Good customer support is the one factor that will help differentiate you from the countless software providers in the market.
 The key is to decide how much support you need to provide and the best way to accomplish that goal.

 We’ve written before about how to determine the right level of post-purchase technical support, but the approach you choose will largely depend on your company’s customer service values.
 How much emphasis do you want to place on support?
 What do the words “great service” mean to you and your team?
 Will different technical questions require different teams and management styles?
 It’s a good idea to get everyone involved in these discussions as each member will play a role in bringing those company values to life as you implement your support plan.

 Depending on the objectives you seek to achieve, each of the options below has their advantages and disadvantages.
 Examine the pros and cons of each so that you can evaluate which approach will best align with your company’s customer support goals.